Vinyl cyanide, C2H3CN, aka acrylonitrile

 Complex Organic Molecules in the Interstellar Medium: IRAM 30 m Line Survey of Sagittarius B2(N) and (M)

 A total of six excited vibrational states of vinyl cyanide were observed in this work.
 They are v11 = 1, v15 = 1, which both were seen before, plus newly v11 = 2, v11 = v15 = 1, v11 = 3, and v11 = 3.
 The latter state has a vibrational energy of about 688 cm1 or about 990 K.

 A. López, B. Tercero, Z. Kisiel, A. M. Daly, C. Bermúdez, H. Calcutt,

 N. Marcelino, S. Viti, B.J.
 Drouin, I. R. Medvedev, C. F. Neese,

 L. Pszczólkowski, J. L. Alonso, and J. Cernicharo

 Laboratory Characterization and Astrophysical Detection of Vibrationally Excited States of Vinyl Cyanide in Orion-KL

 Astron.
 Astrophys.
 572, (2014), Art.
 No. A44.

-The authors detect two further states newly, v10 = 1, which interacts strongly with v11 = v15 = 1, and v11 = 4.
-The latter is the highest state detected in space thus far.
+The authors detect one further state newly, v10 = 1, which interacts strongly with v11 = v15 = 1.